kumahq/kuma-website/WRITING-DOCUMENTATION.md

 ### Caveats

 The way VuePress handles the automatic sidebar navigation functionality may require some tweaking to make its output more ideal for our usage.
-Since we have multiple folders for each versioned release of Karavan, the current automatic navigation generation is not perfect.
+Since we have multiple folders for each versioned release of Konvoy, the current automatic navigation generation is not perfect.